Introduction to SQL Timestamp

 Next, we can even change the current timezone to a different timezone using the SET timezone statement.
 Here, you may choose from a wide variety of timezones like ‘Asia/Kolkata’, ‘Europe/Zurich’, ‘US/Pacific’ etc. In this example, we have changed the timezone from ‘Asia/Kolkata’ to ‘US/Pacific’.

 SET timezone = 'US/Pacific';

-There are a few functions like EXTRACT in SQL which lets us extract a specific piece of information from the timestamp.
-We can extract DAY, MONTH, YEAR, HOUR, MINUTE, SECONDS, etc. from the timestamp.
+A few functions like EXTRACT in SQL let us extract a specific piece of information from the timestamp.
+For example, we can extract DAY, MONTH, YEAR, HOUR, MINUTE, SECONDS, etc., from the timestamp.

 In the following examples, we have tried to extract DAY and MONTH from the timestamp.

 SELECT EXTRACT(MONTH FROM '2020-03-23 00:00':: timestamp);

 SQL query to generate a series of timestamps in a specified timezone.
 In this example, we have generated a series of timestamps with a regular interval of 5 hours in two time zones, namely, ‘Indian Standard Time’ and ‘Pacific Standard Time.
 We can observe the difference between the two series by closely looking at the outputs.

 timezone('IST', '2020-03-23 00:00'::timestamp),

 timezone('PST', '2020-03-23 00:00'::timestamp),